-REACHING OUT: recruiting hard-to-access populations for clinical trials
+REACHING OUT: involving under-represented populations in clinical trials

 People from Culturally and Linguistically Diverse (CALD) backgrounds are significantly under-represented in Australian clinical trials.